13 May 2025

 16 October 2024

-Saudi cartoonist Mohamed Al Ghamdi (“Al Hazza”) sentenced to 23 years in prison
+Saudi cartoonist Mohamed Al Ghamdi (“Al Hazza”) sentenced to a total of 23 years in prison

-Just as he was about to be released after serving a 6-year prison sentence for his cartoons, Mohamed Al Ghamdi, alias Al Hazza, has just been sentenced to 23 years in prison following the reopening of his trial in December 2023, with no possibility of appeal.
+Just as he was about to be released after serving a 6-year prison sentence for his cartoons, Mohamed Al Ghamdi, alias Al Hazza, has just been sentenced to a further 16 years in prison following the reopening of his trial in December 2023, with no possibility of appeal.

 The cartoonist was arrested in February 2018 by the Saudi authorities, who accused him of producing “offensive drawings” for the Qatari media outlet Lusail and publishing messages “hostile” to the Saudi regime and “favourable” to Qatar on social media.
 These prosecutions took place at a time when Saudi Arabia had cut all ties with Qatar, ties that have since been re-established in 2021.
 Mohamed Al Ghamdi, who has always contested the charges against him and denounced the fabrication of false accusations, was sentenced to 6 years’ imprisonment by a specialised criminal court set up to deal with terrorism-related cases.

-Sanad, a London-based human rights organisation in Saudi Arabia, denounces his new 23-year prison sentence and points out that Mohamed Al Ghamdi, who is being held in Dhaban Central Prison in Jeddah, had already been the victim of enforced disappearance for several months, and that he also suffers ill-treatment in detention and a lack of access to healthcare despite significant health problems.
+Sanad, a London-based human rights organisation in Saudi Arabia, denounces his new sentence of a further 16 years in prison and points out that Mohamed Al Ghamdi, who is being held in Dhaban Central Prison in Jeddah, had already been the victim of enforced disappearance for several months, and that he also suffers ill-treatment in detention and a lack of access to healthcare despite significant health problems.

 The organisation stresses that his case “illustrates a disturbing climate where no one is really safe; he has become a target simply because he is an artist, nothing else.”
 It calls for “urgent international action to protect artistic freedom and human rights in Saudi Arabia.”